sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

   10 │       10         5  Female
 ```

-Similar to `setformat!` the first argument is the name of the data set and the second argument is the name of the variable which we want to remove its format.
-Note that assigning or removing a format doesn't change the actual values of the variable.
+Similar to `setformat!` the first argument is the name of the data set and the second argument is the name of the column which we want to remove its format.
+Note that assigning or removing a format doesn't change the actual values of the column.

-By default, formatted values of a variable will be used when operations like displaying, sorting, grouping, or merging are called.
+By default, formatted values of a column will be used when operations like displaying, sorting, grouping, or joining are called.

-### Accessing individual variable or observation
+### Accessing individual column or observation

 `ds[:, col]`, `ds[i, col]` can be used to access a specific column or specific observation of a specific column of `ds`, respectively.
 For example,